carpentries/maintainer-onboarding/episodes/05-infrastructure.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+### Lesson configuration

+The global configuration of the lesson - settings that affect the lesson as a whole, such as its title, the ["lesson life cycle" stage](https://cdh.carpentries.org/the-lesson-life-cycle.html) that may be displayed in the banner at the top of its pages, and the contact information and source repository URL linked in its page footers - are stored in the `config.yaml` file.
+This file is in [YAML format](https://learnxinyminutes.com/docs/yaml/), containing configuration parameters as key-value pairs.
+Lesson Maintainers should only need to modify this file very rarely.

 ### Lesson homepage

 The lesson homepage is built from the `index.md` file and provides an overview of the lesson,